Skip to content

 Your AI coworker made something great.
 Now you need to share it.

-Cowork writes it.
+Your agent writes it.
 AgentDoc shares it.

-• Non-Claude users can't open it
+• People without your tools can't open it

 • No public URL, no raw markdown endpoint

-Cowork + AgentDoc
+Agent + AgentDoc

 • Raw .md endpoint for other agents to read